open-horizon/exchange-api/README.md

 ### Done in this version

 - Added the /orgs/{orgid} resource
-- Moved under /orgs/{orgid}: users, agbots, microservices, workloads
+- Moved under /orgs/{orgid}: users, devices, agbots, microservices, workloads
 - Updated ACL to only only access within your org (with a few exceptions)
 - Added 'public' field to microservices and workloads